open/close all folders

 - Black Widow: She married the King and usurped his throne after killing him.

 - Dark Action Girl: She kicks Snow White's ass for the most part in the movie's climax.
+She's just as formidable against the Huntsman's group in the sequel, though when Freya turns on her, the odds become a bit more even.

 - Does Not Like MenRavenna: I was ruined by a king like you once.
 I replaced his queen, an old woman.
 And in time, I too would have been replaced.
 Men use women.
 They ruin us.
 And when they are finished with us, they toss us to the dogs like scraps.